Canvas

 What's next

-- Watermarks — for translucent text/image overlays that repeat across all pages.
+- Watermarks — translucent text/image overlays that repeat across pages.

-- Tables — for tabular layouts that flow with paragraphs.
+- Tables — tabular layouts that flow with paragraphs.

 - Columns — multi-column flow layouts.